Child Injury sends Grandmother to Jail

 The Charleston Police Department said they got a call claiming that two young children and a dog were locked in a hot car around 6:27 p.m.
 Authorities say that the children’s grandmother was in the store shopping while the children were locked outside in the parking lot.

-Authorities say the eight year old girl and nine year old boy were in the car for almost an hour.
+Authorities say the eight-year-old girl and nine-year-old boy were in the car for almost an hour.
 Police said that when the children and dog were in the car, there were excessive heat warnings and temperatures reaching more than 100 degrees.
 The heat index at 7 p.m. was approximately 102 degrees.

-An affidavit states that an employee saw a young girl shaking, wet and crying hysterically inside the car.
+An affidavit states that an employee saw a young girl shaking, wet, and crying hysterically inside the car.
 Police say the windows in the car were rolled up enough that the employee convinced the children to come in the store and cool off.

 The dog was given to a family friend and the children were taken to a hospital to be checked out.
 They were found to be alert.
 Police are still investigating the incident.

 The Strom Law Firm, LLC has partnered with KidsAndCars.org to promote awareness and help prevent injuries to children in and around cars.
 If you need legal advice, we recommend that you seek the advice of a licensed attorney.
-If you have any questions about this blog and/or need to talk with an attorney, contact us today for a free, no cost consultation to discuss your legal rights.
+If you have any questions about this blog and/or need to talk with an attorney, contact us today for a free, no-cost consultation to discuss your legal rights.
 803.252.4800.
 At Strom Law Firm, LLC, our South Carolina attorneys provide comprehensive legal services designed to protect your rights and your interests.
-Our lawyers are licensed in South Carolina, New York, and Georgia.
+Our child injury lawyers are licensed in South Carolina, New York, and Georgia.